Joseph Lister: 1858 On the early stages of inflammation

 The focal study was the longest paper of the three and the last to be published.
 Like many of his colleagues, Lister was aware that inflammation was the first stage of many postoperative conditions and that excessive inflammation often preceded the onset of a septic condition.
 Once that happened, the patient would develop a fever.
 Lister had come to the conclusion that accurate knowledge of the functioning of inflammation could not be obtained by researching the more advanced stages, which were subject to secondary processes.
-He therefore started in quite a different way from that of almost all his predecessors by directing his enquiry to the very first deviations from health, hoping to find in them "the essential character of the morbid state most unequivocally stamped".
+He therefore started in quite a different way from that of almost all his predecessors by directing his enquiry to the first deviations from health, hoping to find in them "the essential character of the morbid state most unequivocally stamped".
 Essentially, Lister performed these experiments to discover the causes of erythrocyte adhesiveness.
 As well as experimenting on frogs' web and bats wing, Lister used blood that he had obtained from the end of his own finger that was inflamed and compared it against blood from one of his other fingers.
 He discovered that after something irritating had been applied to living tissues which did not kill them outright, firstly the blood vessels contracted and their lumen became very small; the part became pale.
 Secondly, the vessels after an interval, dilated and the part became red.
 Thirdly, some of the blood in the most injured blood vessels slowed down in its flow and coagulated.
 Redness occurred which, being solid, could not be pressed away.
-Lastly, the fluid of the blood passed through the vessel walls and formed a "blister" about the seat of injury.
-He found that each tiny artery was surrounded by a muscle, which enables it to contract and dilate.
+Lastly, the fluid of the blood passed through the vessel walls and formed a "blister" at the injury.
+He found that each tiny artery was surrounded by a muscle, which enabled it to contract and dilate.
 He found further that this contraction and dilation was not an individual act on its part, but was an act dictated to it by the nervous cells in the spinal cord.

 The paper was divided into four sections: